Jason Ellison

 Ellison became one of the more recognizable bench players in the major leagues because he was frequently brought in to pinch run for Barry Bonds.
-In 2005, Ellison played center field for all games until the trading deadline, when the Giants acquired Randy Winn and Ellison lost his starting job.
+In 2005, Ellison played center field until the trading deadline, when the Giants acquired Randy Winn and Ellison lost his starting job.

 Early life

 Ellison was born in Quincy, California.
 He attended South Kitsap High School in Port Orchard, Washington.

 College career

-Ellison attended Lewis–Clark State College in Lewiston, Idaho.
-He was drafted by the San Francisco Giants in the 22nd round of the 2000 Major League Baseball Draft.
+In 1997 and 1998, Ellison attended Bellevue Community College in Bellevue, Washington.
+He then attended Lewis–Clark State College in Lewiston, Idaho.
+He was an NAIA All-American and two-time national champion, winning the MVP Award at the 1999 NAIA World Series.

 Professional career

 San Francisco Giants

-Ellison was drafted by the San Francisco Giants in the 22nd round of the First 2000 Major League Baseball Draft.
+Ellison was drafted by the San Francisco Giants in the 22nd round of the 2000 Major League Baseball draft.
 He began his professional career with rookie-league Salem-Keizer Volcanoes where he led the Northwest League in runs with 67, while ranking third in hits with 90 and tying for seventh with .300 batting average.
 He led Volcanoes in games with 74 played, at-bats with 300, runs, hits, doubles with 15 and stolen bases with 13.
 He earned Salem-Keizer's Player of Month honors in his first month in pro ball, snagging the June award.

 He spent his second professional campaign with the Class-A Hagerstown Suns in 2001, where he established career highs in runs with 95 and RBIs with 55.
 Ellison finished among South Atlantic League leaders in doubles, second with 38, runs, second and on-base percentage, third with a .388 clip.
 His .291 batting average ranked second on Suns, while he paced club with 19 stolen bases.
 He went 3-for-8 with two home runs and two RBIs in two South Atlantic League post-season games.

 In 2002 Ellison split the season between the Class-A San Jose Giants and the Triple-A Fresno Grizzlies, skipping the Double-A level altogether.
 He combined to hit .286 with 71 runs, 21 doubles, one triple, eight home runs, 48 RBIs and 25 stolen bases in 130 games.
 His steals total led the Giants minor-league system.
 Ellison opened the year at San Jose, where he hit .270 with 40 runs, 13 doubles, five home runs, 40 RBIs and nine stolen bases in 81 contests.
 He earned promotion to Fresno in July and proceeded to hit Pacific Coast League pitching at .311 clip with 31 runs, eight doubles, a triple, and three home runs, eight RBI and 16 stolen bases over 49 contests to close out the 2002 campaign.
 He was selected Grizzlies' Player of Month for August.
 Ellison was added to 40-man roster November 21.